qmmr/fifa-worldcup-2018-scraping/README.md

   1. run it from the terminal `./update-teams.mjs`

 Insert teams populates your DB with teams data from `teams.json`.
-Insert games scrapes the website and populates your DB with games data.
+Insert games scrapes the [https://www.fifa.com/worldcup/matches/](https://www.fifa.com/worldcup/matches/) and populates your DB with games data.
 Update teams associates the games with teams (in order to fetch teams games).

 Have fun! 👋